 Since two secrets may have common shares, two polynomials may share some points.
-To make the scheme simple and effective, we give each share the same index in all secrets it belongs to, so there is a bijection between the shares and the points.
-The generating process is similar to the CYCLIC scheme, but here each share needs to be numbered with an index.
+To simplify the scheme, we give each share the same index in all secrets it belongs to, so there is a bijection between the shares and the points.
+The generating process is similar to the CYCLIC scheme, but here each share needs to be given an index.
 Again drawing the shares and secrets around a circle, the indexes are generated in a round-robin fashion around the circle from 1 to n, wrapping back around to 1, and repeating until all shares are assigned an index.
 Figure 8 shows the indexes generated for m = 3, n = 6, k = 4, and two different values of r < k.

-Once the share indexes are assigned, share generation can occur.
+Once share indexes are assigned, shares can be generated.
 For the first secret, the first k-1 shares are generated randomly.
 With $a_0$ as the secret, once the first k-1 shares are determined, the polynomial q(x) is determined and the remaining n - k + 1 shares are also determined and are generated as $q(k), q(k+1), \ldots, q(n)$ .
-The second secret shares r < k shares with the first secret, which have indexes $n-r+1, n-r+2, \ldots, n$ .
-These same share values are re-used by the second secret and an additional k - r - 1 shares with indexes starting from 1 are generated at random.
-At this point, a total of k-1 shares of the second secret are known and, along with its secret value, this determines its polynomial.
-The remaining n - k + 1 shares can then be generated according to the polynomial's formula and their corresponding indexes.
+The second secret shares r < k shares with the first secret, which have indexes $n - r + 1, n - r + 2, \dots, n$ .
+These same share values are re-used by the second secret and an additional k - r - 1shares with indexes starting from 1 are generated at random.
+At this point, k-1 shares of the second secret are known and, along with its secret value, this determines its polynomial.
+The remaining n-k+1 shares can then be generated according to the polynomial's formula.
 The process is similar for each new secret around the circle.
-The first r < k shares are in common with the previous secret, an additional r-k-1 shares are generated randomly, and the final n - k + 1 shares are then generated from the chosen polynomial.
+The first r < k shares are in common with the previous secret, an additional r - k - 1 shares are generated randomly, and the final n - k + 1 shares are then generated from the chosen polynomial.

-Due to the fact that we would like to keep a share's index the same in every secret it belongs to, we choose not to have the circle wrap around as in the CYCLIC scheme, because choosing shares for the wrapped-around portions can become quite complex.
-In Figure 8, we see that if the example on the right-hand side wrapped around, we could simply select the shares with indexes 1 and 2 from Secret 1, which is quite simple.
+We would like to keep a share's index the same in every secret it belongs to, and so we choose not to have the circle wrap around as in the CYCLIC scheme, because choosing shares for the wrapped-around portions can be quite complex.
+In Figure 8, we see that if the example on the right-hand side wrapped around, we could simply select the shares with indexes 1 and 2 from Secret 1.
 However, if the example on the left-hand side wrapped around, the final share should have index 4 and so it would need to use the 4th share from Secret 1 instead of wrapping around in the normal way.
 While it would be possible to define the scheme to wrap around and this might reduce the overall number of shares in some cases, we have chosen not to include the wrap-around feature in order to simply specification and analysis of the scheme.